kfigiela/kfigiela.github.io/projects.md

 ## AWS-DNS – virtual DNS for AWS EC2

-[AWS-DNS]((https://github.com/kfigiela/aws-dns) is a DNS server that maps AWS EC2 instances into virtual `.aws` TLD.
-Just after you configure Mac OS X resolver you may point any app i.e. ssh or web browser to `my-instance-name.aws` or `i-1231231.eu-west-1.aws` and it will resolve to public instance IP address.
+[AWS-DNS](https://github.com/kfigiela/aws-dns) is a DNS server that maps AWS EC2 instances into virtual `.aws` TLD.
+Just after you configure Mac OS X resolver you may point any app i.e. ssh or web browser to `my-instance-name.aws` or `i-1231231.eu-west-1.aws` and it will transparently resolve to public instance IP address.
 For more information check the repo on [GitHub](https://github.com/kfigiela/aws-dns).